ArtBlocks/artblocks-docs/powered-by-art-blocks-pbab-onboarding/PBAB 101/pbab-partner-onboarding-steps.md

 ---
 order: 1000
-description: >-
-  A high-level overview of the steps required to onboard as a PBAB partner and launch your project.
 ---
 # PBAB Partner Onboarding Steps

+A high-level overview of the steps required to onboard as a PBAB partner and launch your project.

 ## 1. Initial outreach